anodyne/nova/README.md

 --------------
 * added the 0.9.7 update file
 * added the february changelog archive file
 * updated the jquery ui to version 1.8rc3
 * updated the constants config file with the new version info
 * updated the install data with the new version info
+* updated the look and feel of the installation center

 Changes in 0.9.7
 ----------------